netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-ipam-controller/README.md

 ## Introduction
 This Helm chart deploys a NetScaler IPAM controller in the [Kubernetes](https://kubernetes.io/) or in the [Openshift](https://www.openshift.com) cluster using the [Helm](https://helm.sh/) package manager.

+IPAM controller has the ability to either allocate the same IP for all ingresses (default behaviour) or it can allocate unique IP until the IP range is exhausted.
+This behaviour can be controlled using the `reuseIngressVip` parameter of the helm chart.
+Please note that for services of type LoadBalancer, distinct IPs are allocated from the specified IP range until all available addresses are exhausted.

 ### Prerequisites

 -  The [Kubernetes](https://kubernetes.io/) version is 1.6 or later if using Kubernetes environment.